SUNET/eduid-front/doc/front-intro.md

 # Basic architecture for eduid-front

-Main libraries used:
+The main libraries used in eduID are:

 * [React][1] - provides components abstracted from the DOM
 * [Redux][2] - keeps a centralized state
 * [Sagas][3] - provides asynchronous actions

-Also on top of redux we use [redux-form][4] for forms.
+Also on top of redux we use [redux-form][4] for forms (but we won't go into redux-form in this doc).

 Abstractly, the architecture of eduid-front is based upon the idea ([Flux][5] / Redux) of a central store with all the state of the app.